Sophie Kanza: Personal life

 Kanza married Marcel Lihau, future President of the Supreme Court of Justice, on 26 December 1964, and they had six daughters.
 However, he fled political persecution in the Congo and they spent most of their later lives separated.

-In 1998, Kanza was in a car accident in Paris, and she became a paraplegic.
-After this, she left her job at UNESCO and traveled abroad to advocate for the disabled.
+In 1998, Kanza was involved in a car accident in Paris, and she became a paraplegic.
+After this, she left her job at UNESCO and traveled abroad to advocate for disabled people.

 Death and legacy

 Kanza suffered cardiac arrest and died on 2 April 1999.
 She was buried in the Luozi Territory.

 In 2004, Kanza was inducted into the Congo's Pantheon of National History, one of the first women to be accorded the honour.
 Her bust is displayed in the Gallery of Memory.
 The "Cercle Sophie Kanza", an association of female professors in the Congo, was named in her honour.
 Three of Kanza's daughters organized a mass of thanksgiving in honor of herself and her husband in Gombe on 28 March 2015.
 Several important politicians attended the ceremony, including Léon Kengo and José Endundo Bononge.